GEMS-2

 One of the most commonly used microcrystalline forms of quartz is called chalcedony (kal-sid-ney), a tough and compact type of chert that forms rounded crusts or rinds in volcanic and sedimentary rocks.
 Chalcedony comes in many varieties, including carnelian, aventurine, onyx, sard, sardonyx, bloodstone, chrysoprase, agate, jasper, and petrified wood.
 Chalcedony is widely distributed, but commercial production comes primarily from Brazil, Africa, and the United States.

-Agate, one of the best known forms of chalcedony, is translucent or completely transparent, but can contain opaque inclusions of other minerals as in moss agate (left), or can be conspicuously color-banded (usually with other minerals) in adjacent layers, as in the transparent eye agate slice below (right) from Malawi.
+Agate, one of the best known forms of chalcedony, is translucent or completely transparent, but can contain opaque inclusions of other minerals as in moss agate (left), or can be conspicuously color-banded (usually with other minerals) in adjacent layers, as in the mostly transparent eye agate slice (right) from Malawi.

-Onyx is a striped variety of agate; it has a number of different descriptions, but material with alternating black and white bands (left) is the classic one.
+Onyx is a striped variety of agate; it has a number of different descriptions, but a material with alternating black and white bands (left) is the classic one.
 Lace agates, illustrated by blue lace (center) from Namibia and crazy lace (right) from Mexico, are noted for the delicate designs formed by their characteristic bands.

 Jasper, an opaque variety of chalcedony, means "spotted stone"; it occurs in all colors, but most often in shades of brown, grayish blue, red, yellow, and green.
 Like agate, jaspers are described by a variety of trade names that number well over a hundred; these are usually based on characteristic patterns, eg, the orbicular ocean jasper (left) from northwest Madagascar and leopardskin jasper (center left), and/or by geographic origin.
 Many of the finest jaspers are called "porcelain" (very hard, so they take a high polish) or "picture", and some of the best of these come from the Northwest: Morrisonite (center right), from a ranch in the Owyhee River canyon in eastern Oregon, is one of the best known; Biggs jasper (right), from the Columbia River Gorge, is also very popular.